Skip to main content

 Verify your identity

-Usually through Video-Ident (a video call where you show your ID) or Post-Ident (go to a post office with your ID).
-Video-Ident is faster, often done in 10 minutes from your phone.
+This happens through Video-Ident (a short video call where you hold up your ID) or Post-Ident (visit a post office with your documents).
+Video-Ident takes about 10 minutes from your phone and is much faster.

 4

-The physical card arrives by mail.
-Some banks let you add the card to Apple Pay or Google Pay right away, so you can start using it before the plastic arrives.
+The physical card arrives by post.
+Several banks let you add the card to Apple Pay or Google Pay immediately after approval, so you can pay with your phone before the plastic shows up.

 1